Table of Contents

-Naomi learned that Boaz was a close relative who, according to Jewish law, had the right to redeem Elimelech’s property, probably already sold for debt (Lev.
-25:24).
-Also, he had the right to marry Ruth, raise a seed for her deceased husband and become trustee of the property.
+Naomi learned that Boaz was a close relative who, according to Jewish law, had the right to redeem Elimelech’s property, probably already sold for debt (Leviticus 25:24).
+Also, he had the right to marry Ruth to raise a seed for her deceased husband and become trustee of the property.
 Naomi then asked Ruth to go to Boaz and be in his presence as a sign of acceptance of a marriage proposal from him.

 Ruth’s supreme desire to be among God’s people was honored by God greatly.
 Ruth and Boaz had a son named Obed who became the grandfather of King David, from whose lineage came the Messiah (Matthew 1:5–6).

 In His service,